Why is the strength of an elastomeric polymer network so low?: Introduction

 We have previously established the shortest path (SP) between distant crosslinks as a key microstructural feature controlling the macroscopic behavior of the elastomers~\citep{yin2020topological,yin2024network,zhang2024modeling}.
 Here we hypothesize that the large reduction in strength in a polymer network is due to sequential breaking of a small fraction of bonds, which are not localized around a crack but are distributed throughout the network.
 We test this hypothesis using coarse-grained molecular dynamics (CGMD) simulations.
-Our simulations confirm that the network ruptures by sequentially breaking a small fraction of bonds, and each broken bond lies on the minimum ``shortest path''~\cite{mohanty2024understanding}.
-Connecting each pair of monomers at the opposite ends of the network is a shortest path defined as the path with the fewest bonds (Fig.~\ref{fig:schematic}a).
-The minimum shortest path is defined as the shortest path of the minimum number of bonds among all pairs of monomers.
-As the network is stretched, the minimum shortest path straightens and bears high tension set by the covalent bonds, while most strands off the path deform by entropic elasticity (Fig.~\ref{fig:schematic}b).
-After a bond on the minimum shortest path breaks, the process repeats for the next minimum shortest path (Fig.~\ref{fig:schematic}c).
-Because of the statistical scatter in the lengths of the paths, only an extremely small fraction of the paths bear the high tension approaching the covalent bond strength, while the vast majority of the paths bear low stress.
+Our simulations confirm that the network ruptures by sequentially breaking a small fraction of bonds, and each broken bond lies on paths belonging to the left tail of the distribution of ``shortest paths''~\cite{mohanty2024understanding}.
+Connecting each pair of monomers at the opposite ends of the network is a shortest path defined as the path with the fewest bonds (Fig.~\ref{fig:schematic}(a)).
+As the network is stretched, the left-tail shortest paths straighten and bear high tension set by the covalent bonds, while most strands off these paths deform by entropic elasticity (Fig.~\ref{fig:schematic}(b)).
+After a bond on a left-tail shortest path breaks, the load increases further on the remaining left-tail shortest paths and the process repeats itself (Fig.~\ref{fig:schematic}(c)).
+Because of the statistical scatter in the lengths of the shortest paths, only an very small fraction of the paths (i.e. those belonging to the left tail) bear the high tension approaching the covalent bond strength, while the vast majority of the paths bear low stress.
 These few high-tension paths contribute negligibly to overall load-bearing, while the majority of low-tension paths bear most of the load.
 It is this network ``imbalance'' that causes the polymer to rupture at a stress that is orders of magnitude below the strength of the covalent bonds.